Gabonese player collapses and dies during a league match | Goal.com

 Gabonese player collapses and dies during a league match

-Herman Tsinga collapsed and died during a Gabonese League match between Akanda and FC Missle.
+Herman Tsinga collapsed and died during a Gabonese League match between Akanda and FC Missile.

 Tsiga collapsed in the 27th minute and lost consciousness but the paramedics could not resuscitate him and he was declared dead upon arrival in hospital.